gushov/lil_/README.md

 Returns new array or object populated with elements or properties returned by mapper for each element or property in thing.

+### withOut(array, value)

+Returns copy of array with all elements equal to value removed.

 ### walk(target, src, iterator)

 walks src object graph and call iterator with src value, object value, proptery name and target parent object